edouardparis/lntop/README.md

 # run lntop from the container
 ./lntop.sh

+# lntop data will be mapped to host folder at ./_volumes/lntop-data
 ```

 To see `lntop` logs, you can tail them in another terminal session via: